-Two-Year Associate of Arts (AA) Degree
+Two-Year Associate in Arts (AA) Degree

 Serve and protect your community!

 Our exciting two-year program in Criminal Justice Studies gives you an inside view of how the law works in our society.
-After successfully completing the program and passing a Civil Service exam, you can work for a local police department, sheriff’s department, or the NYS police, or pursue a bachelor’s degree with our Criminal Justice (BS) program.
+After successfully completing the program and passing a Civil Service exam, you can work for a local police department, sheriff’s department or the NYS police, or pursue a bachelor’s degree with our Criminal Justice (BS) program.

 If you’re interested in pursuing work in law enforcement, corrections, security, and other social services, our program is perfect for you!
-Our curriculum offers a special combination of courses in liberal arts, social sciences, and criminal justice along with practical experience through trainings and internships.
+Our curriculum offers a special combination of courses in liberal arts, social sciences, and criminal justice, along with practical experience through trainings and internships.